-This bird is a Tjeld (an ‘oystercatcher’ in English).
-But they don’t actually eat oysters that much – they use their long beaks for getting worms out of the rocks and opening mussels.
-It is actually the national bird of the Faroe Islands.
+This bird is a Tjeld (an ‘oystercatcher’ in English) but they are not known for eating oysters.
+Instead, they use their long beaks for getting worms out of the rocks and opening mussels.

 This particular little oystercatcher at Oldervik didn’t seem to be too wise to the ways of the world.
 Nursing its eggs in a box is quite normal, but in the middle of a car park?
 Not only that, every time I tried to get closer to take a picture of it, the bird would fly away squawking, leaving its eggs for the taking.
 So I would hide behind the cars to allow the bird space to come back to its box.
-Each time I would sneak around the cars, crouching down (more like a duck than a tiger), to get a closer shot.
-But every time the bird saw me it would fly away, leaving its eggs.
+I would sneak around the cars, crouching down (more like a duck than a tiger), to get a closer shot.
+But, sure enough, every time the bird would see me and fly away, leaving its eggs.

 How clever!
-If I was a cat or a dog I would definitely fall for that one.
+If I was a cat or a dog I would definitely fall for that.
 Although, come to think of it, the bird had me all along.
-When the bird was at the box I would come closer to the eggs – so the bird would fly away and I’d retreat again.
-And who thinks they are the most intelligent creatures on earth?
+When the bird was at the box I would come closer to the eggs, so the bird would fly away and I’d retreat again.
+(And who thinks they are the most intelligent creatures on earth?)

 Sometimes there is a big difference between how animals and humans protect their precious things:

 Hm.
 It might be smart hanging a dead oystercatcher to protect the drying fish from other birds but not all smart things are right.

 I’m still not used to country life.
 What is normal for the country can seem barbaric to a city girl like me.